GoatinaBox/PoemPL/README.md

 # Example source code for "Modified FizzBuzz"
-(Prints the current number + if it is divisible by 3, then it prints fizz + if it is divisible by 5, then it prints buzz.)
+(Prints the current number on different lines.
+After each line; if it is divisible by 3, then it prints fizz on a new line + if it is divisible by 5, then it prints buzz on a new line.)

 ------------------------------------------------------------